 WLA staff also conduct tours of historic Piper Hall, with special emphasis on interpreting class, gender, and race in historic spaces.
 Prior class visits include undergraduate and graduate students from Theology, Women's Studies & Gender Studies, Sociology, Education, and History.

-Each instruction visit or tour is specifically designed for the needs of each class.
-To set up a visit, please contact the director, Beth Myers, at (773) 508-8837 or WLArchives@luc.edu or firstname.lastname@example.org.
+Each instruction visit or tour is specifically designed for the needs of the class or individual student.
+To set up a visit, please contact WLA Director, Nancy Freeman, at (773) 508-8432 or WLArchives@luc.edu or firstname.lastname@example.org.

 Internships with the WLA